MeaneyLab/PRSoS/README.md

 ```
   --threshold_seq 0.1 0.5 0.01
 ```
 After the flag, the first number is the starting point of the sequence, the second is the end point of the sequence, the third number denotes the step size.
 The above example would yield the sequence 0.1, 0.11 ,0.12, ...
 0.49, 0.5.
-Note the interval is inclusive of the endpoints.
+Note that the interval is inclusive of the endpoints.

 ### Examples
 To calculate PRS from a series of .vcf files, while checking the allele alignment between the genotype and the GWAS, and log transform risk effect, using p-value thresholds of 0.2, 0.1, 0.05: